Tagged "Java"

 Installing Java with SDKMAN on Raspberry Pi

 If you create a new SD card for a Raspberry Pi with the operating system, you can choose the “Raspberry Pi OS Full (32-bit)” edition, which includes Java 11.
+But a lot of the other available OS-versions don’t have Java included.

 Starting a new JavaFX projeect in IntelliJ IDEA